-The book of Acts (of the apostles) as we know it records Paul’s conversion from a Pharisaic Jew to a Christian three times, apparently to thoroughly document the idea that “the voice of Jesus” told Saul (Paul) from out of the blue that he was called by God and chosen as a “vessel” and evangelical missionary of Jesus of Nazareth.
+The book of Acts (of the apostles) was written long after Paul had written his epistles and established his theology (which had become dominant by the time Acts was written).
+And as we know Acts records Paul’s conversion from a Pharisaic Jew to a Christian three times, apparently to thoroughly document the idea that “the voice of Jesus” told Saul (Paul) from out of the blue that he was called by God and chosen as a “chosen vessel” of Jesus.

 Acts 9:1-19 tells how Paul said the conversion happened.
 Acts 22:3-21 says Paul told a Roman officer in Jerusalem about it, and then Acts 26:1-18 says Paul told the Jewish king, Agrippa II, about his conversion and his theology.

-However, the book of Acts regards Paul in a less elevated role than Paul assumes in first number of epistles, which were written a long time before the book of Acts was written.
+However, the book of Acts regards Paul in a less elevated role than Paul assumes in his epistles.
 Paul’s epistles, such as his letters to the Corinthians, were written as if he was not only an authorized apostle, but as if he was the chief Christian authority.
-He was the first to claim in writing that Jesus had been born of a virgin, that he overcome death, and died to free the world of sin.
-That is why many modern Christian scholars consider Paul as the actual architect of Christianity, rather than James, who Jesus said the apostles should follow.
+He was the first to claim in writing that Jesus had been born of a virgin (stating that “God sent His Son, born of a woman"); that he overcome death, and died to free the world of sin.
+That is why many modern Christian scholars consider Paul as the actual architect of Christianity.

-This article discusses those issues because the accounts of Paul’s conversion in the book of Acts, were written in part to support Paul’s epistles and his theology of Christian Apologetics, which is the defense of that theology against Rabbinical and Talmudic Judaism, which refutes it, and for good reason.
-The fact is that Paul's theology is flawed, as even the testimony of Jesus reveals.
+Ironically, the books of Mark, Matthew, Luke and John make no mention of Paul.
+But many scholars believe that Luke wrote the book of Acts.
+So this article discusses those issues because the accounts of Paul’s conversion in the book of Acts were written in part to support Paul’s epistles and his theology of Christian Apologetics, which is a defense against Rabbinical and Talmudic Judaism, which refutes that theology (and for good reason, because Paul's theology is flawed, as even the testimony of Jesus reveals).

 Even though Paul did get a lot of things right, his basic theology is flawed for a number of reasons, as is explained in the article About Christianity and other supporting articles about Jesus, his birth, life, mission, teachings, and prophecies.

-This article, however, raises and discusses the point that even though the three accounts about Paul’s conversion in the book of Acts describes Paul as seeing "a light" and hearing "a voice" Paul says was Jesus (Acts 9:3-4; 22:6-7; 36:13-14), none of those three accounts say that Paul saw the face or person of Jesus, or even his ghost.
+This article, however, raises and discusses the point that even though the three accounts about Paul’s conversion in the book of Acts describes Paul as seeing "a light" and hearing "the voice of Jesus" (Acts 9:3-4; 22:6-7; 36:13-14), none of those three accounts say that Paul saw the face or person of Jesus, or even his ghost.